Members and observers of the Science-Policy Interface

-Graham von Maltitz is a principle researcher and research group leader of the Global Change and Ecosystems Dynamics group of the Natural Resources and Environment (NRE) unit, CSIR, South Africa, where he has over 25 years of experience.
+Graham von Maltitz is a fellow of the Global Change Biology Group, Department of Botany and Zoology.
+Stellenbosch University, South Africa, and has over 30 years of experience in policy orientated environmental research.
 He trained as a systems ecologist, and rural development specialist, with a focus on the coupled socio-ecological aspects of savanna and grassland regions of southern Africa.
 He has a specific research interest in areas of communal land tenure and on the unique problems associated with resource management in these areas, especially as they are impacted by global change.
 This has focused extensively on what is often termed community based natural resource management (CBNRM), where sustainability of the resource can be used to support energy provision, local livelihoods, tourism, or downstream and global benefits.
 Identifying drivers of sustainability has underpinned this research which has been used to better understand land use planning and sustainable land management.
 He has a long term research interest in desertification and degradation, having been linked to both national and international initiatives and policy development, including being a coordinator of South Africa's initial National Action Program (NAP) on Desertification, and a Coordinating Lead Author of the IPBES Land Degradation and Restoration Assessment.

 Ana Vuković is Assistant Professor at Faculty of Agriculture, University of Belgrade, Serbia, part time employed at Faculty of Forestry, and received all levels of her education at Department of Meteorology, Faculty of Physics.
 She teaches courses on meteorology, climatology and climate change.
 Her main expertise is related to numerical modeling of atmospheric processes and their interaction with land surface, including airborne dust transport.
 As external science associate she is engaged in the activities of WMO Sand and Dust Storm Warning Advisory and Assessment System.
 In the recently initiated COST action (InDust), related to the airborne dust transport and strengthening interconnection between data providers and end users, she is the leader of the working group responsible for dust modeling.
 Her professional interest is mainly focused on the development of high-resolution forecasts, which comprehend local risk problems and weather extremes.
 Her other research activities and expert engagements are related to implementation of high-resolution climate change modeling and risk assessment in sectors of economy and environment protection.